 Those are my 3 best free working spots in downtown Kyoto.
 As far as I know, there are other locations or cafes in downtown Kyoto that offer free Wi-Fi and outlets, such as McDonald’s, Doutor Coffee, and Holly’s Cafe.
 They may even be much cheaper than these three I picked out here.
 But besides practicality, if you put importance on coziness and laid back ambience that stirs up creative emotions within yourself when you work, these three spots are perfect for you!

-Entrepreneur, freelance web/graphic designer & a fitness enthusiast that lives in downtown Kyoto with a wife and two kids.
+Entrepreneur, freelance web/graphic designer & a fitness enthusiast that lives in downtown Kyoto with a wife and three kids.
 Started out as both a graphic designer and music producer in Osaka.
 Studied abroad in L.A at 20 years old and worked in Seattle in my early 30s.
 Manager of this blog.